OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 omega2-ctrl gpiomux set uart1 gpio
 ```

-and running the `get` command from above:
+and running the `get` command from above to confirm our changes:

 ```
 root@Omega-2757:/# omega2-ctrl gpiomux get